 5.)
 Be a foodie

-Chicago is booming with tons of new restaurants to satisfy your foodie taste buds.
-One of my favorite off the beaten path spots is Bernie’s Lunch & Supper.
+Chicago is booming with tons of new restaurants to satisfy your taste buds.
+One of my favorite spots for lunch is Bernie’s Lunch & Supper.
 We indulged in everything from Pan con Tomate, Lamb Hashwi to Hanger Steak Salad and Croque Madame with their signature (and to die for I might add) Sangria to accompany this epic meal.
 Bernie’s is chef owned and operated by Chef Zack Sklar and Executive Chef Ryan Sand.

 6.)
 Hang out in cool neighborhoods such as the West Loop